andrej5elin/accelerate_fft/README.rst

 Version 0.1.5
 +++++++++++++

-Improves multi-threading on smaller arrays.
+Improves multi-threaded fft calculation on smaller arrays and in 1D transforms.

 License
 -------